-As begin the second block with the Mythic Rarity included into the game of Magic, it’s time to take a look and see how’s it been so far and how’s it going into Zendikar block.
+As we begin the second block with the Mythic Rarity included into the game of Magic, it’s time to take a look and see how’s it been so far and how’s it going into Zendikar block.
 It’s been a source of controversy and a source of tension between developers and players.

 MaRo first announced the Mythic rarity June 02, 2008.
 What most players remember is this quote: